KDNH/open-sense-map-assessment/README.md

 3. Set the desired project (e.g., `OpenSenseMapAssessment`) as the Startup Project.
 4. Run the project and test the APIs using Swagger UI or Postman.

+## 🛠️ General Assessments Setup

+- Both GeneralAssessment1 and GeneralAssessment2 projects are included under a single solution.
+To run any of the general assessment programs:
+1. Open the solution in Visual Studio.
+2. Right-click on the project you want to run and select "Set as Startup Project".
+3. Build and run the application.

 ## ✅ Notes

 - Make sure to restore NuGet packages before building the solution.